emiabo/csci202-week2/README.md

 - [x] Color changes
 - [x] Font changes
-- [...]
-New graphic layout
+- [x] New graphic layout
-- [...]
+- [?]
 Photos, GIFs, videos, sound files, additional HTML elements

 Color and font scheme is inspired by amber monochrome CRT displays (with the more traditional green used for some accents like links).